edwar7777/edwar7777.github.io/README.md

 	all tcp 192.168.2.12:654 (192.168.1.12:1023) -> 192.168.2.11:2049       ESTABLISHED:ESTABLISHED
 	all tcp 192.168.2.12:846 (192.168.1.11:1023) -> 192.168.2.11:2049       ESTABLISHED:ESTABLISHED

 It happened to be a case that all clients assign port 1023 as source port.
-After NAT, the source ports of NFS clients 1-4 are translated to 246, 846, 654 and 127 on em0 respectively.
+After NAT, the source ports for NFS clients 1-4 are translated to 246, 846, 654 and 127 on em0 respectively.

-# References
+## References
 * [NFS server behind a PF firewall](http://blog.e-shell.org/227), via Google:<nfs client behind nat\>
 * [Mount NFS export for machine behind a NAT](https://blog.bigon.be/2013/02/08/mount-nfs-export-for-machine-behind-a-nat/), via google:<nfs client behind nat\>
 * [FreeBSD nat via PF: how to change from random UDP ports to incremental?](https://serverfault.com/questions/67249/freebsd-nat-via-pf-how-to-change-from-random-udp-ports-to-incremental), via google:<pf nat static-port\>